collective/collective.cover/README.rst

 Known issues
 ^^^^^^^^^^^^

 * `Package is not compatible with standard Plone tiles`_.
-This will be addressed in a future release.
+  This will be addressed in a future release, if we get an sponsor.

 * `AJAX responses are wrapped after installing the package`_.
   This is `an issue in plone.app.blocks`_.

 * `LocationError: (<NamedImageWidget 'collective.cover.basic.image'>, 'file_icon')`_ when editing a basic tile.
   This is an issue in `plone.formwidget.namedfile`_ >=1.0.8.

+* `Not compatible with jQuery 1.9`_.
+  There is work being done to solve this and to fix `plone.app.jquerytools` also.
+  We only support jQuery 1.7 and jQuery 1.8 at this time.

 See the `complete list of bugs on GitHub`_.